aesthetic-suite/framework/README.md

 # Aesthetic

-Support a range of styling options for React components.
+Abstract library to support a range of styling options for React components.

 ## Usage